upl1nk-v01d/bots_aim_ext/README.md

 First of all, the full credit goes to INeedGames/INeedBot(s) @ ineedbots@outlook.com

-I greatly respect his work!
+I greatly admire his work!

 I made an aim modification for bots, so they may be more realistic.
+The main purpose is to make bots more realistic with mod extensions without touching original files.

 # Instructions